ika-joshi/OsteoAnalizer/README.md

 ## Contributions

-The package was developed by Krutika Joshi.
+The package was developed by Krutika Joshi.The author coded the all the functions independently with the aid of the resources listed below:

+Function `CleanCSVFile`:
-- Package `na.omit` is used to clean datasets in `CleanCSVFile`.
+* Package `na.omit` is used to clean data sets in `CleanCSVFile`.

-- Package `read.csv` is used to read the CSV file in `CleanCSVFile`.
+* Package `read.csv` is used to read the CSV file in `CleanCSVFile`.
+* Package `sexDisaggregate` and `Bates` are used to understand the error checking for CSV files.
+* Author coded the cleaning of the data and outputting result.

+Function `makeBox`:
-- Package `ggplot2` is used to create box plots and scatter plots respectively in function `makeBox` and `makeScatter`.
+* Package `ggplot2` is used to create box plots. in function `makeBox` and `makeScatter`.
+* `GeeksforGeeks` and `Holtz` was used to understand to color templates in the plots.
+* Package `sexDisaggregate` is used to understand the error checking for input

-- Package `cowplot` is used to combine boxplots plots in function `makeBox`.
+* Package `cowplot` is used to combine box plots plots.
+* `ChatGPT`, `Claus` and `Wickham` were used to understand the syntax of `cowplot` and `ggplot2`.
+* Author combined the concepts listed above to code a box plot with different stylistic elements and labels

+Function `makeScatter`:
+* Package `ggplot2` is used to create scatter plots.
-- Package `ggpmisc` is used to show the line of regression in `makeScatter`.
+* Package `ggpmisc` is used to show the line of regression in `makeScatter`.

-- Package `coef` is used to compute the line of regression in `makeScatter`.
+* Package `coef` is used to compute the line of regression.
+* Package `sexDisaggregate` is used to understand the error checking for input

-- Package `lm` is used to compute the line of regression in `makeScatter`.
+* Package `lm` is used to compute the line of regression.
+* `R CODER` was used to understand the conceptual computations to create a scatter plot.
+* `Wickham` was used to understand the syntax of the functions present in `ggplot2`
+* `ChatGPT` was used to understand the syntax of the functions present in `ggpmisc`, `coef` and `ggplot2`.
+* Author combined the concepts listed above to code a scatter plot with different stylistic elements and labels

 ## References